 In each of these domains, the United States works closely with naval, industry, and science partners, especially in Europe and Asia.
 And for the past several decades, this has included China — now the largest shipbuilding nation in the world — a country whose ports dominate global trade flows and who is an increasingly important source of oceanographic sciences.
 But the context is rapidly changing — from the Black Sea to the Baltic and Barents Seas to the Western Pacific.
 New pressures on globalization and new sources of geopolitical tension pose potential challenges to sea-based cooperation and commerce alike.

-On June 7, Brookings will host a public event featuring the 32nd Chief of Naval Operations Admiral Michael Gilday, President of CMA CGM America and American President Lines Peter Levesque, and Director of the Scripps Institution of Oceanography Margaret Leinen for a discussion about what is at stake at sea, and where America’s maritime interests lie today.
+On June 7, Brookings hosted a public event featuring the 32nd Chief of Naval Operations Admiral Michael Gilday, President of CMA CGM America and American President Lines Peter Levesque, and Director of the Scripps Institution of Oceanography Margaret Leinen for a discussion about what is at stake at sea, and where America’s maritime interests lie today.

 This event is part of our Seas and Strategy series.